International Paper: Hudson River Mill

 The Hudson River Mill in Corinth, New York, where the Sacandaga River joins the Hudson River, was a pioneer in the development of the modern paper industry in the late 19th century.
 The first wood-based newsprint paper mill in New York, it was built by Albrecht Pagenstecher in 1869.

 In the early 20th century, the Hudson River Mill was one of the company's largest plants and served both as its principal office, and a place where paper workers helped shape the direction of the industry's early labor movement.

 After World War II, Hudson River Mill workers developed the production of coated paper for the company.
 Shifting economic forces resulted in the mill's closure in November 2002.
 The historic mill was slated for partial demolition during 2011.
 The work including asbestos removal was completed by Northstar Group Services.

 Given the nature of their products, paper plants are highly flammable.
 Therefore, International Paper Company frequently used asbestos insulation in its walls, floors, and roofs as a protective measure.
 Asbestos insulation was also used on pipes and boilers throughout International Paper plants.
-This material intended to protect people turned out to severely damage their health The producers did not reveal that their asbestos products were dangerous, even though asbestos was known to cause illnesses as far back as the 1920s.
+This material, intended to protect people, instead turned out to severely damage their health.
+The producers did not reveal that their asbestos products were dangerous, even though asbestos was known to cause illnesses as far back as the 1920s.
 Consequently, many former employees of International Paper have been diagnosed with mesothelioma following decades of service.